ziqinyeow/agno/cookbook/getting_started/README.md

-# Getting Started with Agno 🚀
+# Getting Started with Agno Agents 🚀

 This guide walks through the basics of building Agents with Agno.

-The examples build on each other, introducing new concepts and capabilities progressively.
-Each example contains detailed comments, example prompts, and required dependencies.
+Each example builds on the previous one, introducing new concepts and capabilities progressively.
+Examples contain detailed comments, example prompts, and required dependencies.

 ## Setup